James Doohan: After Star Trek

 Doohan hoped that Star Trek would benefit his acting career.
 After the series ended, however, he found himself typecast and had a hard time gaining other roles.
-After his dentist reminded him he would "always be Scotty", he supported his family with income from personal appearances.
+After his dentist reminded him he would "always be Scotty", he supported his family with income from personal appearances, speaking at more than 40 colleges in 1977 alone.

 Most of the roles Doohan subsequently played made at least oblique references to his Star Trek connection and engineering reputation.
 He was Commander Canarvin in the short-lived Saturday morning live-action kids' show Jason of Star Command, and had a cameo in the made-for-TV movie Knight Rider 2000 as "Jimmy Doohan, the guy who played Scotty on Star Trek".
 On the television series Homeboys in Outer Space, he was Pippen, a pun on Scotty and basketball star Scottie Pippen.
 He played himself in an episode of The Ben Stiller Show.
 He played Damon Warwick, father of James Warwick, on the daytime soap opera The Bold and the Beautiful.
 After learning about cold fusion from technical journals in 1989, he narrated the video "Cold Fusion: Fire from Water", about the physics behind cold fusion.

 When the Star Trek franchise was revived, Doohan reprised his role of Scotty in seven Star Trek films.
 Many of Doohan's film appearances centred on the role of Scotty, such as a cameo in National Lampoon's Loaded Weapon 1, where he plays a policeman doing repair work who tells his superior officer "I am giving it all she has got, Captain!" in the same accent he used in Star Trek.

-Although he continued to work with William Shatner in the Star Trek films, Doohan did not get along well with him and was once quoted as saying, "I like Captain Kirk, but I sure don't like Bill."
-He was the only former Star Trek co-star to decline to be interviewed by Shatner for Shatner's first Star Trek: Memories book about the show, nor did he consent to do so for Shatner's follow-up book, Star Trek: Movie Memories, though Shatner mentioned in the latter that the icy relationship between the two started to thaw when both men were working on Star Trek Generations in 1993-94.
-At Doohan's final August 2004 convention appearance, Doohan and Shatner appeared to have mended their relationship.
+Although he continued to work with William Shatner in the Star Trek films, Doohan did not get along well with him and was once quoted in 1998 as saying, "I like Captain Kirk, but I sure don't like Bill."
+He was the only former Star Trek co-star to decline to be interviewed by Shatner for Shatner's first Star Trek: Memories book about the show, nor did he consent to do so for Shatner's follow-up book, Star Trek: Movie Memories, though Shatner claimed in the latter that the icy relationship between the two started to thaw when both men were working on Star Trek Generations in 1993–94.
+By Doohan's final August 2004 convention appearance, Doohan and Shatner reportedly had mended their relationship.